amustapha/integration-cfn-gen/README.md

 ## Usage

-Basic execution is with `python -m cirrostratus ProjectName once installed.
+Basic execution is with `python -m i9n_cfn_gen ProjectName` once installed.

 A few optional flags are available for the that command.